 How is cavity wall insulation installed?

-Retrofit cavity wall insulation is injected with insulating material by drilling holes through the mortar joint of the external leaf.
-The drill holes are 22-26mm in diameter, dependent on the material used.
+Cavity wall insulation is installed by drilling holes through the mortar joint of the outer-leaf.
+The drill holes are 22-26mm in diameter, depending on the material used.
 The holes are then made good after injection.
 Each hole is injected in turn.

 I have vents at my property.
 What will your installers do with these?

 Any ventilators supplying air to gas appliances will be safeguarded by installers.
-This would be the same with any underfloor ventilation.
+This would be the same with any underfloor ventilation or ventilators in to wet room areas.
 The installers will check to see if these are suitably sleeved.

 My house is semi-detached, how do they stop insulation going into my neighbour’s cavity?